european-commission-empl/European-Learning-Model/README.md

 ## Providing Feedback
 Feedback on the data model is welcome by submitting issues here in Github.

+## Product Owner
+This GitHub Repository is managed by EMPL.B.2 - Skills Agenda.
+Queries can be  made to EMPL-ELM-SUPPORT@ec.europa.eu

 ## Credits
 This model is informed by research from the [MicroHE](https://microcredentials.eu) and [OEPASS](https://oepass.eu) projects, funded by the Erasmus+ Programme of the European Commission.